DZRB-AM: History

 The station would later be reformatted as Sports Radio (the predecessor of Radyo Pilipinas 2).

-On January 2, 1995, Presidential Order No. 293 ordered the transfer of Sports Radio to 918 kHz, which led to the birth of the government's flagship station: Radyo ng Bayan (People's Radio) and it also transferred to 738 kHz frequency.
+On January 2, 1995, Presidential Order No. 293 ordered a frequency swap with Sports Radio moving to 918 kHz, and the flagship Radyo ng Bayan (People's Radio) moving to the current 738 kHz frequency.

 During his first State of the Nation Address, then-President Rodrigo Duterte announced he would support a law merging PBS with its TV counterpart, People's Television Network, into the "People's Broadcasting Corporation (PBC)".
+This would however, never come to fruition.